lmeyerov/sc/README.md

   -- CSS selectors for styling
   -- JavaScript for interaction

-It also introduces FTL for custom layouts:
+It also introduces FTL for building custom layouts:

-  -- FTL is a declarative constraint-based ("attribute grammar") language -- A layout is a tree schema with local constraints between node attributes
+  -- FTL is a declarative language ("attribute grammar") -- We've used it for 2D and 3D graphics, charting, hierarchical data, and interactive animations -- A layout is a tree schema with local constraints between node attributes

   Ex: